NxNiki/git_course/README.md

 `git reset HEAD <file_name>`: discard changes added to the staging area.

+`git restore --staged <file_name>`: discard changes added to the staging area with git >= 2.23.0

 `git checkout -- <file_name>`: discard changes in the modified file.

+`git restore <file_name>`: discard changes in the modified file with git >= 2.23.0.

 > `git checkout -- <file>` is a dangerous command.
 Any local changes you made to that file are gone — Git just replaced that file with the last staged or committed version.

 > Anything that is committed in Git can almost always be recovered.
 Even commits that were on branches that were deleted or commits that were overwritten with an --amend commit.

+### working with remotes:

+> A repository can have multiple remotes, the default one is named `origin`.
+> It is possible that you can be working with a “remote” repository that is, in fact, on the same host you are.

+`git remote -v`: check the remote repositories configured in the current repo.